Sign in

 Some common pitfalls include not properly updating the state, storing sensitive information in the store, and not handling token expiration.

-Tools such as the redux dev tools extension and logging middleware can be invaluable for tracking down issues in your redux app.
+Tools such as the Redux Dev Tools extension and logging middleware can be invaluable for tracking down issues in your Redux app.
 They allow you to inspect every state and action, making it easier to pinpoint where things might be going wrong.

-Unit tests for redux slices can help ensure that your actions and reducers behave correctly.
+Unit tests for redux slices can help ensure your actions and reducers behave correctly.
 Here's an example of a unit test for a login action:

 1import authReducer, { loginSuccess } from '../features/authSlice'; 2 3describe('authReducer', () => { 4 it('should handle a user logging in', () => { 5 const initialState = { isAuthenticated: false, user: null }; 6 const action = loginSuccess({ user: { name: 'Test User' }, token: 'fake-token' }); 7 const nextState = authReducer(initialState, action); 8 expect(nextState.isAuthenticated).toBe(true); 9 expect(nextState.user).toEqual({ name: 'Test User' }); 10 }); 11});